aherbert/omero-archiving/README.md

 1. Mark images for archiving
 2. Identify image files and move them to Arkivum

 Images are tagged for archiving using a custom OMERO script run within the client.
-The OMERO group annotation permissions are used to control archive requests.
+The OMERO permissions model allows a user to tag another user's images if the group is read-write or read-annotate.
+This is not allowed for a read-only or private group.
+At this permission level admin users or group owners may view other user's images but not annotate them.
+Note that if a group's permissions are lowered to private or read-only then tagging across users is not allowed and any existing cross-user tags are removed.
+For this reason long-term archiving tags should be applied by the image owner; these will not be removed if group permissions are modified.
+The OMERO group viewing permissions are respected to control archive requests.
+A user may tag their own images.
+An admin user or group owner is allowed to tag other user's images.
+This is done by using a sudo connection to switch to the image owner to apply the tag.

+Warning: Archiving tags may be removed by certain actions within the OMERO system.
+An example is to move an image from one group to another group.
+It is recommended to move images to an appropriately organised storage structure (user, dataset and project) before initiating the archive process.
+This minimises the chance of accidentally removing the archive tag metadata from archived images.

 A background automated archiving script identifies all the physical files (original files and/or pixel files) associated with a tagged image and records them in a register.
 The